 Computer Vision Tasks in the Real-World

-Computer vision technology is used every day in a number of different ways.
+Computer vision solutions are used every day in a number of different ways.
 In fact, it is likely that you have come across some form of this technology in your daily life.
 Do you use Snapchat?
 Do you like to add filters to your pictures that allow you to put on dog ears or other funny faces?
-This is a good example of computer vision technology.
+This is a good example of this technology.

 If you have a newer iPhone model, your phone likely has facial recognition features that help you unlock your phone and set up secure Apple payments.
 This is another example.
-If you’ve used either of these two common examples of computer vision technology, you will know that while they work well, they are far from seamless.
-Computer vision has come a long way in object detection and making accurate conclusions, but it is still far from perfect.
+If you’ve used either of these two common examples of this technology, you will know that while they work well, they are far from seamless.
+This technology has come a long way in object detection and making accurate conclusions, but it is still far from perfect.

 Since true vision is still more science-fiction than actual reality, vision systems need to rely on Deep Learning, Machine Learning models, neural networks, and other computer vision libraries in an attempt to recognize objects in digital images.
 Vision systems have gotten adept at the following recognition tasks: